 If each being comes first, then naturally you will stick to it, and the thing you see is each independent being.
 So, it is difficult to understand the relationship between one thing to the other.
-But if we understand each being is related being, or part of big being, then it is easier to understand the relationship between things-each existence, and easier to accept the teaching of non-duality and teaching of everything is changing.
+But if we understand each being is related being, or part of big being, then it is easier to understand the relationship between things-each existence-and easier to accept the teaching of non-duality and teaching of everything is changing.

-Everything is a part of big being, you know, and that big being is not dead.
-It is always by itself automatically, you know, changing or going or moving.
+Everything is a part of big being, and that big being is not dead.
+It is always by itself automatically, changing or going or moving.
 So we are a part of it.
-So if big being is always changing and moving, then we should, you know, we should move or change in the realm of big being.
-So it is easier to accept how we, you know, the way how we exist.
+If big being is always changing and moving, then we should move or change in the realm of big being.
+So it is easier to accept the way how we exist.
 It is easier to accept things-as-it-is.
-If you understand, you know, each being is independent, then it is very difficult to understand why, you know, we must have good relationship with each other.
-If possible, you know, you want to be independent.
-If possible, you want to cut off various relationship from [with] another being.
+If you understand each being is independent, then it is very difficult to understand why we must have good relationship with each other.
+If possible, you want to be independent.
+If possible, you want to cut off various relationship with another being.
 That is quite natural tendency.

-The understanding of each being [as] a part of big being, and understanding of each being goes first.
-But accumulation of various being in the great being is the two ways of, you know, thinking mind.
+The understanding of each being as a part of big being, and understanding of each being goes first.
+But accumulation of various being in the great being is the two ways of thinking mind.
 Thinking mind goes two ways.
-It is possible to think both way.
-Mostly, you know, Oriental people think-think [1 word] way you think.
-For-for us, you know, it is-this is completely different, you know, and I started to talk about something about our practice now.
-Right now, I explained the way of thinking mind goes.
+It is possible to think both ways.
+Mostly Oriental people think different than the way you think.
+For us it is completely different, and I started to talk about something about our practice now.
+Right now, I explained the way thinking mind goes.

-Your way of thinking is little bit, you know, inadequate to accept Buddhist way of thinking, actually.
-And to understand why you practice zazen, it is rather inadequate.
-And even though we will put emphasis on something, you know, some big being which goes first.
+Your way of thinking is little bit inadequate to accept Buddhist way of thinking, actually.
+To understand why you practice zazen, it is rather inadequate.
+And even though we will put emphasis on something, some big being which goes first.
 Even so, it is inadequate to understand why we must practice zazen.
-It makes sense-zazen makes sense [laughs], but, you know, you-you will understand why we should have group practice, or why we should have good relationship between teacher and disciple, and why it is necessary to have [dharma] transmission.
-It is easier to understand, but not complete because it is, again, a kind of, you know, way of thinking.
+It makes sense-zazen makes sense [laughs], but you will understand why we should have group practice, or why we should have good relationship between teacher and disciple, and why it is necessary to have [dharma] transmission.
+It is easier to understand, but not complete because it is, again, a kind of way of thinking.
 The nature of thinking mind is to limit the reality and to understand-to make reality easier to understand.
 That is the nature of thinking mind.

-So what we think about is not real; it is a shadow of reality.
-So how we catch the shadow is, you know, through zazen practice.
-In other word, when we do not depend on thinking mind, then we will have real understanding of-about things, about yourself, and about things around you.
+What we think about is not real; it is a shadow of reality.
+How we catch the shadow is through zazen practice.
+In other word, when we do not depend on thinking mind, then we will have real understanding about things, about yourself, and about things around you.
 That is zazen practice.

-So, when we talk about Buddhism, there is two ways of, you know, two ways: One is-maybe three ways-it is by thinking mind, first of all.
-The next thing is to talk about something, you know, goes before our thinking mind happen.
-And the third one is to talk about our practice: How it is possible to have approach to the right-the three ways?
-And we put best emphasis on practice rather than thinking mind.
+So, when we talk about Buddhism, there is two ways: One is-maybe three ways-it is by thinking mind, first of all.
+The next thing is to talk about something that goes before our thinking mind happen.
+And the third one is to talk about our practice: How it is possible to have approach to the three ways?
+We put best emphasis on practice rather than thinking mind.
 We can understand in that way, briefly.
-This is outline of, you know-this is how you-how you have-how you can-everything [?] have approach to the reality.
+This is outline of-how everything can have approach to the reality.

-To some other religion, reality can be a god or deity, but for us, you know, we have no special deity to worship, or no idea of god-independent god which controls every being.
-Each being-each being or-[SR rejects "being" for "reality."]
-Reality is how things exist.
-How things are going is understanding of the god for us.
+To some other religion, reality can be a god or deity, but for us, we have no special deity to worship, or no idea of god-independent god which controls every being.
+Each being or reality is how things exist.
+How things are going is understanding of god for us.